joakim-brannstrom/dextool_mutate_demo/README.md

 This is a demonstration of using [dextool mutate](https://github.com/joakim-brannstrom/dextool/tree/master/plugin/mutate) on open source projects.

-The intention is to demonstrate that the tool is usable on a wide range of open source projects in practise and to serve as example of how to use it to others.
+The intention is to demonstrate that the tool is usable on a wide range of open source projects in practice and to serve as example of how to use it to others.
 I hope it will help you, as a reader, to get started.

 ## Warning Note

-Because this is a demo repo the repos will always be somewhat out of sync with the master versions.
+Because this is a demo the projects/demos will always be somewhat out of sync with the master versions.
 Maybe in the future if the demos can be automatically tested via CI integration it will be possible to always keep them in sync.
-But there is no time and budget for that.
+But there is no time and budget for that at the moment.

 If you find any problem with the demos then please create an issue.